Sports, Entertainment, Event - Management - B.S.

 • Analyze and evaluate critical components of live entertainment management.

-Graduates of the Sports, Entertainment, Event — Management degree program are prepared for a variety of careers within amateur and professional sports teams, entertainment venues, conferences and trade shows, event management and production companies.
-Options exist both nationally and internationally for graduates of this program.
+Graduates of the Sports, Entertainment, Event — Management degree program are prepared for a variety of careers within amateur and professional sports, sports and entertainment venues, conferences and trade shows, event management and production companies and entertainment, concerts, and events.
+Opportunities exist both nationally and internationally for graduates of this program.

 Sports, Entertainment, Event — Management